yingyangle/pubmed/README.md

 where `PREDICTIONS_FILE` is the file containing the prediction results (e.g. `'results/predictions_unannotated_*.csv'`).

-The results will be saved as  `data/authors_relevant.json`.
+This script uses the author info in `data/article_authors.json` to get the info for each author, and gets the author for relevant articles in `data/annotations1+2.csv` and `PREDICTIONS_FILE`.
+The resulting list of relevant authors and their metadata will be saved in a subfolder as  `data/relevant_authors_articles/authors_relevant.json`.

 ### Getting articles by relevant authors